SHAASTRIATJETKING/Creating-and-Minting-an-NFT-on-Near-Blockchain/README.md

 # Creating-and-Minting-an-NFT-on-Near-Blockchain
 Demonstration of Creating and Minting an NFT on Near Blockchain

+# Statement of Purpose
+In this Near Demo Project, we are creating a testnet wallet account on Near Blockchain for creating and minting an NFT using a NFT minting Smart Contract written using Rust Programming Language.

 # Creating a Near Wallet in testnet on Near Blockchain